needle-engine/facefilter/README.md

 ## Quickstart

-Run `npm i @needle-tools/facefilter'` in your web project
+Install from NPM `npm i @needle-tools/facefilter'` in your Needle Engine web project

 Then see the code or examples below: